manuGil/online-core/docs/source/how-to.rst

 If you would like to report any issues in this document.
 You can do so by opening an issue in this `GitHub repository <https://github.com/manuGil/online-core/issues>`_

 Include the following:
    1. A short, but precise description of the issue,
    2. A link to the title of the specific section that contains the issues. *You can find the URL of a title's section by click on the*  **chain icon**  *on the right side of title's section.*
    3. Optionally, include a screenshot of the part of the section containing the issue.

 Relevant issues to report:
    + Broken links.
    + Wrong referencing, e.g., links do not refer to the correct resources.
    + Missing or incomplete content.
 Text or figures.
    + Grammatical errors.
 We use British spelling.

-.. danger::  You will notice that **Tasks** are not numbered correctly.
+.. warning:: You will notice that **Tasks** are not numbered correctly.
 We are aware of this and we are working to fix it.
 Do not report this as an issue.